Weierstrass weight of the hyperosculating points of generalized Fermat curves: Introduction

-In this article we prove that the hyperosculating points of a generalized Fermat curve are exactly the fixed points of the generalized Fermat group, and we calculate a lower bound for the Weierstrass weight (it is known that the fixed points of the generalized Fermat group are Weierstrass points).
+In this work we study the Weierstrass weight of the hyperosculting points of the standard embedding of generalized Fermat curves of type $(k,n)$ when $(k-1)(n-1)>2$.
+We provide an optimal lower bound (this being sharp in a dense open set of the moduli space of the generalized Fermat curves) for the Weierstrass weight of these points.